Genivia/ugrep/README.md

 -----------------------

 **ugrep** is multi-threaded and uses clever lock-free job queue stealing for optimized load balancing.
-We also optimized regex matching with AVX2/512BW, SSE2, and ARM NEON/AArch64 instructions.
+A new hashing technique is used to identify possible matches to speed up multi-pattern matches.
+In addition, regex matching is optimized with SSE2/AVX2/AVX512BW and ARM NEON/AArch64 instructions.
 Compressed files are decompressed concurrently while searching them to furher improve performance.
 Asynchronous IO is implemented for efficient input and output.

 ### Benchmarks